 MontiCore Grammars for Expressions, Literals and Types - an Overview

 MontiCore is a language workbench.
 It uses an extended grammar format as primary mechanism to describe DSLs.
 This format allows to compose language components by grammar (1) inheritance, (2) extension, (3) embedding and (4) aggregating.
-Please refer the MontiCore handbook for more details.
+Please refer to the MontiCore handbook for more details.

 This documentation presents a library of language components provided by the core of the MontiCore project together with short descriptions and status information (Status of Grammars).
 The components are mainly defined by a primary grammar plus associated Java and template files.